OSSCanada/cosmos-db-workshop/labs/lab_05/README.md

-# Deploying a Node.js Web API that can access your Cosmos instance via Mongo API
+# Lab 5 - Deploying a Node.js Web API that can access your Cosmos instance via Mongo API

 In this lab we will deploy the precerated app to connect to Cosmos DB via a Mongo API/ODM (Mongoose) via one (1) of three (3) optional ways:
 1. locally with Node.JS --or--